+Physical Activity.
 Be as physically active as you can.
 Physical activity can improve your fitness level and your health.
 Ask your doctor what types and amounts of activity are safe for you.
 Read more about Physical Activity and Your Heart.

+Quit Smoking.
 If you smoke, quit.
 Smoking can damage and tighten blood vessels and raise your risk for atherosclerosis.
 Talk with your doctor about programs and products that can help you quit.
 Also, try to avoid secondhand smoke.
 Read more about Smoking and Your Heart.

 If lifestyle changes aren’t enough, your doctor may prescribe medicines to control your atherosclerosis risk factors.
 Take all of your medicines as your doctor advises.